FAQ: Emmy Noether Programme

-Example 2: Date of doctorate and eligibility period as above.
-For the first child, born on 1 December 2016, the period is extended by 2 years to 1 February 2019.
-However, for the birth of the second child on 1 May 2019, no extension is possible because the (extended) period had already expired.
+Example 2: Date of doctorate and funding period as above.
+For the birth of the first child, born on 1 December 2016, for women the period is extended by a fixed 2 years to 1 September 2020 and for men by a fixed 1 year to 1 September 2019.
+However, for the birth of the second child on 1 December 2020, no extension is offered because the (extended) period had already expired.

 Can an independent junior research group within the Emmy Noether Programme be based outside Germany?